syz99/epiphron/README.md

 yarn eject
 Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

-We suggest that you begin by typing:

-cd app
-yarn start